 It’s also important to know if you can bring your own bags, or if you have to buy them at the farm.
 Some places charge a minimum per person.
 It’s worth noting that apple picking can get pricy.
 At Lewin’s they charge $1.75/pound.
 After my mom, the kids and I quickly filled three bags, we had over 30 pounds of apples- that was $54!
 The apples were large so you do not get many per pound.
 For us it was fine because my kids love apples and will eat them everyday.
 Plus apples stay fresh in the fridge and I have an extra fridge.
 But I will warn you that it is easy to over pick, and over spend.

 No matter where you live, there seems to be nothing more All-American than a visit to the local pumpkin farm.
 Over the next few weekends, I know the cute kid(s)-with-pumpkin-pics will be blowing up my Facebook feed .
-Okay – I’m guilty of this too!
+Okay – I’m guilty of posting these too!

 Long Island is littered with great pumpkin farms to visit this time of year.
 Starting when Little Man was 7 months old, our family favorite has been White Post Farm.
 And yes, it is many families’ favorite spot, as it gets very crowded during the fall festival.
 I highly recommend going early in the day to your local pumpkin farm (we learned that the hard way one year).